CanobbioE/CanobbioE/README.md

 # Hi there, I’m Edoardo 👋

-_I’m a Software Engineer on it's way to become a great Software Architect.
-Think of me as a professional button presser who happens to speak Go._
+_I’m a Senior Software Engineer on it's way to become a great Software Architect.
+Think of me as a professional button presser who happens to love Go._

 ---